Milillo-lab/Transmission_Lines/README.md

 In terminal:

-conda env create -f environment.yml # Create the conda environment conda activate transmission # Activate the new environment
+conda env create -f environment.yml # Create the conda environment. conda activate transmission # Activate the new environment.